Harish6360/Contact-Manage/README.md

 ---

 ## How to Clone and Set Up the Project
-##Username and password for login website
-username:admin
-password:admin
 1. **Clone the Repository:**
    Open a terminal and run:
    ```bash